maverikod/vvz-cmb-verification/docs/implementation_plan/phase_1_theta_data/step_1.2_node_processing/README.md

 - Temperature conversion must be accurate (20-30 μK range)
 - Handle large numbers of nodes efficiently
 - Provide clear error messages for invalid data

+## Forbidden Elements

+**CRITICAL PRINCIPLE (from tech_spec-new.md):** Matter does NOT influence Θ-field.
+Nodes are topological structures - NOT created by matter.

+**DO NOT USE:**
+- ❌ Matter as source of nodes (nodes are topological structures of Θ-field)
+- ❌ Baryon density, DM density or material terms
+- ❌ Modification of Θ-field based on observed matter
+- ❌ Linear approximation for Δω/ω → ΔT (use exact formula: ΔT = (Δω/ω_CMB) T_0)
+- ❌ Classical thermodynamic formulas
+- ❌ Potentials V(φ), V(Θ)
+- ❌ Mass terms m²φ², m²Θ²
+- ❌ Exponential damping exp(-r/λ)

 ---